-In total, 600 charts were reviewed.
-The eligible population for the denominator is the number of children, ages 3 through 17 years, with a BMI \geq 85th percentile, who had an outpatient care visit during the measurement year (January 1-December 31).
+The eligible population for the denominator is the number of children, ages 2 through 17 years, with a BMI ≥95th percentile or a BMI ≥85th percentile and a weight-related comorbidity, who had an outpatient care visit during the measurement year (January 1-December 31).
 This measure was tested using two methods for determining the denominator:

-- 1. Calculated BMI ≥85th percentile; based on BMI calculated from height and weight recorded in the medical record. - 2.
-Recorded BMI \geq 85th percentile; based on a BMI percentile recorded in the medical record.
+- 1. Calculated BMI percentile-based on BMI calculated from height and weight recorded in the medical record. - 2.
+Recorded BMI percentile-based on a BMI percentile recorded in the medical record.